Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Consistency of Idealized EP- -R enyi Approximate Posterior as

-Consequently, the sequence of EP-approximate posteriors must also achieve zero \scKL\ divergence from the true posterior in the large sample limit.
+Consequently, the sequence of \blue{1-R\'enyi}-approximate posteriors must also achieve zero \scKL\ divergence from the true posterior in the large sample limit with high probability.
 Finally, as demonstrated in Lemma~\ref{lem:subopt1ep}, any other sequence of distribution that converges weakly to a distribution, that has positive probability at any point other that $\theta_0$ cannot achieve zero \scKL\ divergence.
-Therefore, it follows that the EP-approximate posterior $s^*_n(\theta)$ must converge weakly to a Dirac delta distribution at the true parameter $\theta_0, P_{\theta_0}-a.s.$, thereby completing the proof. \end{proof}
+Therefore, it follows that the \blue{1-R\'enyi}-approximate posterior $s^*_n(\theta)$ must converge weakly to a Dirac delta distribution at the true parameter $\theta_0$, $\text{in-}P_{\theta_0} \text{ probability as $n \to \infty$}$, thereby completing the proof. \end{proof}